venelin/Estimating-Pathogen-Trait-Heritability/README.md

 All of this R-code was executed on R version 3.2.4 (2016-03-10) running on x86_64-apple-darwin13.4.0 (64-bit).
 In addition, the toy-model simulations and ML fits of the POUMM and ANOVA-CPP methods were executed on the Brutus high-performance cluster at ETH Zurich (https://www1.ethz.ch/id/services/list/comp_zentral/cluster/index_EN).

-## Third party dependencies needed for running the scripts
+## 1. Third party dependencies needed for running the scripts
 In order to run the R-scripts you need to install the following dependencies: xtable, knitr, rmarkdown, ape, coda, data.table, adaptMCMC and Rmpfr.

 At the time of writing this documentation, all of the above packages were available on CRAN.

-## Installing in-hose developed packages
+## 2. Installing in-house developed packages
-2You have to install the patherit and benchtable packages from their source-bundles included in this directory.
+You have to install the patherit and benchtable packages from their source-bundles included in this directory.
 To do this, execute the following commands within R:

 install.packages('patherit_0.4.tar.gz', repos=NULL, type='source')